Emmotes/ic_spoilers/docs/season_3.md

 <br />

 **March of the Rakshasa** (Guess)
-> Turiel has a keen eye for deception; 20% of non-boss enemies that spawn are actually duplicitous Rakshasa, fiend enemies who have shape-shifted into other forms.
+> Turiel has a keen eye for deception; `$amount%` of non-boss enemies that spawn are actually duplicitous Rakshasa, fiend enemies who have shape-shifted into other forms.
 These enemies count as fiends (in addition to their original enemy type) for the purpose of Favored Foe mechanics and Turiel's Unflinching Hatred.
 <details><summary><em>Raw Data</em></summary>
 <p>
 <pre>